 Following the Amendment review, REB recommendations regarding Amendment submissions are communicated to the PI (and study staff listed in ROMEO as “research support staff) in writing.
 The PI will have an opportunity to submit additional information and/or a revised study documents that addresses any issues raised in the HSREB review.

-The Office of Research Ethics (ORE) will NOT accept this submission unless:
+The office of Human Research Ethics will NOT accept this submission unless:

 Required Documentation (in addition to Amendment Form)

 Revised Study Document Requirements

 All revised study documents must have version dates (e.g., dd/mmm/yyyy) in the footer of each page.
 Version dates identify the latest edition of study documents.
 A new version date is required each time the document is modified.
 For example, if a study document requires further modification based on comments received during the REB review process, the version date must be modified to reflect the most recent edition of that study document.